MimiOnuoha/Internet-Made-Real/README.md

 *Assignment*:

-- Read all of the sections of [Mozilla's Internet Health Report](https://internethealthreport.org/v01/).
+- Read the sections of [Mozilla's Internet Health Report](https://internethealthreport.org/v01/about/) (the parts at the top titled "Intro", "Open Innovation", "Digital Inclusion", and so on.
+You don't have to read the extra stories or look at the data visualizations, but you are more than welcome to.)
 - Read *[Defining the Web](http://www.nyu.edu/projects/nissenbaum/papers/Defining%20the%20Web.pdf)* (Nissenbaum and Introna, 2000 )
   - Write a response to either the Mozilla article or the Nissenbaum/Introna article.
 Send it using the homework form (see above for link)
     - If you're responding to the Mozilla piece: make sure to address the following in addition to your thoughts: do you agree with the premise of a "healthy" internet?
 Should Mozilla to be leading such a discussion?
 Which of thse stood out to you the most, and why?